 The below table lists the last rank (minimum rank) which got awarded the IFS in the previous years.

 As one can see, a candidate needs to get top ranks to be eligible for Foreign Services.
 You don’t need to know a foreign language to be eligible for the IFS, although you will have to learn one during your training after the selection.
 According to the MEA website, recent intake into the IFS has averaged between 30-35 persons annually.
-Currently, there are approximately 850 officers manning around 193 Indian missions and posts abroad and in India.

 Indian Foreign Service (IFS) – Training for Probationary Officers